MrXavier/amazon-autocomplete-keyword-score/README.md

 c.
 Do you think the (*hint) that we gave you earlier is correct and if so - why?

 The hint is not correct.
 The 10 returned words are ordered by search-volume in a descenant way (the firsts elements have high search-volume than the lower elements).
-Additionally doesn't make sense from amazon to send an unsorted order of keyword if the intention is to show the most searched keywords in the top of the results.
-Also if the order is insignificant we should different order results for the same prefix, which is not true.
+It doesn't make sense from amazon to send an unsorted order of keyword if the intention is to show the most searched keywords in the top of the results.
+Also if the order is insignificant we should see different order results for the same prefix, which is not true.

 d.
 How precise do you think your outcome is and why?